Grizzly-Alex/PerfumeShop/README.md

   - Enum as database table
   - Generic repository and unit of work

-- Data storing in a cookie
+- Data storage in the cookies
-- Data storing in a session
+- Data storage in the sessions
-- ExceptionHandlingMiddleware
+- Exception handling middleware
 - Logger
 - Automated mapping properties
+- Notifications

-- Authentication
+- Identity
   - Authentication with external services
   - User authentication and registration
   - Using user roles